cloudera/accumulo-upgrade-test/README.md

 ZooKeeper hosts and instance name for your cluster.
 You will be prompted for the connection password before the job begins.

 Run the load tool with `-h` to see a summary of the available options.
+In particular, you probably want to use `--num-rows` equal to the number of execution slots in the cluster.

 ## Verifying